 Potato is easy to modify using strains of nature’s genetic engineer the bacterium Agrobacterium tumefaciens which transfers specific genes into cells of potato.
 Pieces of potato stem are used for making the genetically modified potato plants.

 Cells which have received the gene from the bacterium form a mass of undifferentiated cells, or callus, on the cut ends of the potato stem pieces.
-These transformed cells are encouraged using plant hormones to form new shoots and roots and after a few weeks become a genetically modified potato, the same as the original potato except it now contains the additional introduced gene (in this case the resistance to potato blight transferred from the wild relative).
+These transformed cells are encouraged using plant hormones to form new shoots and roots and after a few weeks become a genetically modified potato.
+Multiple such new plants are then evaluated to identify those that are the same as the original potato except they now contain the additional introduced gene (in this case the resistance to potato blight transferred from the wild relative).

 Why is GM needed for late blight resistance, why not use traditional breeding?

 Traditional breeding techniques have failed to produce varieties that have durable resistance to late blight.
-This is because they have tended to introduce resistance genes one at a time which are easily overcome by the pathogen, a fungal type.
+This is because they have tended to introduce resistance genes one at a time which are easily overcome by the pathogen.

 Professor Jonathan Jones says: “If you put in three effective genes at once they are all in effect saving each other because a mutation that enables the pathogen to overcome one of them won’t overcome the other two.
 I think that resistance in these lines should last for decades.”